V0idMatr1x/SimpleFetch/README.md

 ![Project Image](https://i.postimg.cc/28kK8NpK/2021-01-12-12-16.png)
 ## Description

 SimpleFetch is a lightweight script that I wrote for fun, and it was an attempt to make a bare-bones implementation of Neofetch written in Python3.
 Neofetch is obviously my favorite, and is clearly a better option.
+Neofetch is much more complex, and provides alot more functionality!
+Here is a link if you want to try it out!
+[Link](https://github.com/dylanaraps/neofetch)

 This was a fun experiment, and I learned quite a bit making it!

 #### Technologies

 - Python3